Computer Services Technology (CST)

 Grading Mode: Standard Letter, Pass/No Pass

-The course provides hands-on experience with Windows 10.
-Topics include configuring Windows 10, demonstrating Windows media tools, optimizing the file system, using management tools, troubleshooting, configuring IPv6, wireless networking, configuring file folder management, creating a network, working with mobile devices, implementing security and VPNs, and editing the registry.
-This course maps to Windows 10 MCSA and 698 exams.
+The course provides hands-on experience with configuring and maintaining Windows 10.
+Topics include upgrading to Windows 10, demonstrating Windows media tools, optimizing the file system, using management tools, troubleshooting, configuring IPv6, wireless networking, configuring file folder management, and creating a network.
+Preparation for Microsoft Windows 10 Modern Desktop Administrator Associate, MD-100.
 Graded or Pass/No Pass option.

 Catalog Program Pages Referencing CST C177A